kashitamang/meal-tracker/README.md

   name: 'Black Bean Salad',
   ingredientCount: 2
 }

 Functions
 renderMeal - return an <li> with the meal info displayMeals - clears the list of meals, loops through the state and calls renderMeal for each meal in state

 To Do List
- Add input and button html
+ ✅Add input and button html
  Add button event listener
  Create the meal object using the input value as well as the current list of ingredients Push the meal object onto the meals array